Tromelin Island: History

-The island was discovered by France in 1720s.
-It was recorded by the French navigator Jean Marie Briand de la Feuillée and named “Île des Sables” (‘Isle of Sand’).
+The island was discovered by France in the 1720s.
+It was recorded by the French navigator Jean Marie Briand de la Feuillée and named Île de Sable ("Isle of Sand").

 Wreck of the ship Utile

 On 31 July 1761 the French ship Utile ("Useful"), a frigate of the French East India Company, chartered by Jean-Joseph de Laborde and commanded by Captain Jean de La Fargue, transporting slaves from Madagascar to Mauritius in contravention of Mauritian law, ran onto the reefs of the island.
 The ship had departed Bayonne in France with 142 men.
 After a stopover on Mauritius (then called the Isle de France), the ship embarked 160 Malagasy men, women, and children at Foulpointe, on the east coast of Madagascar, to bring them into slavery on Mauritius, despite the prohibition of trafficking decreed by the governor.
 A navigation error, due to the use of two conflicting charts, caused the vessel to wreck on the reefs of Tromelin Island (then called the Isle of Sand).
 The ship was a frigate, not a slave ship, and thus was not equipped with the shackles and chains usually found on slave ships.

 After the wreck, the crew and about 60 Malagasy people managed to reach the island, but the rest of the slaves, locked in the hold, drowned.
 The crew retrieved various equipment, food and wood from the wreckage.
 They dug a well, providing drinking water, and fed on salvaged food, turtles, and seabirds.

 Captain Jean de Lafargue lost his mind as a result of the wreck, and was replaced by his first lieutenant, second-in-command, Barthelemy Castellan du Vernet who lost his brother Leon in the shipwreck.
 Castellan built two camps, one for the crew and one for the slaves, a forge and an oven, and with the materials recovered from the wreckage, began construction of a boat.
-On 27 September 1761, a contingent of 122 French sailors (crew and officers) left Tromelin aboard the Providence.
+On 27 September 1761, a contingent of 122 French sailors (crew and officers) left Tromelin aboard the newly built boat, Providence.
 They left the surviving slaves – 60 Malagasy men and women – on the desert island, promising to return and rescue them.